Pike County shootings: Autopsies

 The bodies of the victims were taken to the Hamilton County Coroner's Office in Cincinnati, where autopsies found that all but one of the victims were shot multiple times.
 Four of the victims were shot once, twice, or three times; one was shot four times; two were shot five times; and the eighth suffered a total of nine gunshot wounds.
 Death certificates released on May 28 clarified that six of the eight victims were shot in the head only; Christopher Rhoden Sr. suffered gunshot wounds to the head, torso and limbs, and Dana was shot in the head and neck.
 Bruising was also found on some of the bodies, indicating some of the victims were beaten as well.
 Some of the victims were found shot in their beds.
 From the number of gunshot wounds on the victims' bodies, an estimated total of 32 shots were fired during the killings.

 Autopsy report released

 The offices of the county coroner and the Ohio Attorney General announced that the full final autopsy reports would not be released to the public, citing security concerns.
 On July 22, 2016, The Cincinnati Enquirer filed a lawsuit against the Pike County Coroner's Office, asking for the full autopsy records of the victims.
 On August 12, 2016, a similar lawsuit was filed by The Columbus Dispatch.
 In both cases, Ohio Attorney General Mike DeWine called for mediation, which attracted criticism and accusations that it was merely a delay tactic.
 A lawyer representing both newspapers said there was no legal basis for law enforcement's withholding of information from the public.

 In a filing on September 6, 2016, DeWine responded to The Columbus Dispatch's lawsuit against the coroner's office, saying:

-Public release of information known only to law enforcement and the killer(s) directly threatens the success of the investigation.
-Among other consequences, releasing this type of information impedes investigators' ability to separate genuine leads from fake, which wastes resources; makes it difficult to analyze confessions, which are fact-checked against information known only by investigators; and devalues information provided by witnesses who come forward after public release.